atbcb/ICTTestingBaseline/docs/02FocusVisible.md

 By default Web browsers provide a visual indication of focus.
 Some software applications also provide visual indication of focus.
 Custom programming, styles, style sheets, and scripting , can either disrupt or enhance visual indication of focus.

 ### Test Method Rationale
 Manually navigating or controlling the interface by keyboard only will enable a tester to identify when there is no visual differentiation between a focused item and the rest of the interface or content.
+While testing tools may help testers to determine the naviagational path to track focus, any markup provided by a testing is not an indicator of visible focus for meeting this requirement.

 ## Accessibility Requirement
 WCAG SC 2.4.7 Any keyboard operable user interface has a mode of operation where the keyboard focus indicator is visible.